 Back, Nikon D810. enlarge.

-The Nikon D810 has the highest technical image quality of any DSLR.
-The only way to get higher technical quality is to pay as much as a new Mercedes for a clumsy medium-format camera, and even then it's not clear that it would be any better.
+The Nikon D810 is the world's highest technical image quality DSLR.
+The only way to get higher technical quality is to pay as much as a new Mercedes for a clumsy medium-format camera, and even then it's not clear that it would be any better — and the D810 is far smaller, lighter, faster and quieter.
+You can shoot anything, anywhere on the D810, while if I gave you a $50,000 medium format system for free you still wouldn't want to lug it around or deal with its slow speeds and balky prima-donna handling.

-The D810 is the world's highest technical performance DSLR ever for outdoor, nature, landscape and many other kinds of precision photography.
-The D810 has no anti-alias filter, allowing it to replace both the old D800 and the D800e.
-It's also about an ounce (20g) lighter.
+The D810 is the world's highest technical performance DSLR ever for outdoor, nature, reconnaissance, landscape, espionage, intelligence gathering, fine art and many other kinds of precision high-resolution photography.

 But wait: the D800e had no anti-aliasing filter, but still had an optical low-pass filter (OLPF) over its sensor.
 The D810 has no anti-alias and no OLPF either, for sharper images than either old camera.